TBC Mage Guide

 ** Pick between damage, mana, and survival as needed- these items share another 2-minute cooldown.

 At a later time, I’ll generate a fairly complete gear listing for every slot and link to it here.
 However, given time constraints, that topic hasn’t yet been breached- my apologies.

 Molten Armor is the superior DPS armor.
 Use it if you will not run oom in the fight.
-If you will sped a part of the fight oom, or your evocate has a chance of being interupted, use Mage Armor instead.
+If you will spend a part of the fight oom, or your Evocate has a chance of being interrupted, use Mage Armor instead.